sammas21/NewsFrontend/README.md

 # UK News App (Frontend)
     This Application is made to display news related to UK and world

+    ###Functionalities covered
+        1. Diplays latest news for UK
+        2. User can search for news using search box.
+        3. User can se news arround the world.
+        4. User can navigate to the main article site.

 ## Available Scripts